 Youx is positioned in the Puy-de-Dome department and Auvergne area (now part of the Auvergne-Rhône-Alpes area) in the southern-center of France at 46 kilometers from Clermont-Ferrand, the department capital (basic info: Youx is 303 kilometers from Paris).
-Popular puts to go to neighboring consist of Montlucon at 26 km and Charroux at 28 km.
-For more locations to go to and regional traveler destinations, see the map and listings listed below.
+Popular places to go to neighboring consist of Montlucon at 26 km and Charroux at 28 km.
+For more locations to go and local traveler destinations, see the map and listings listed below.

 1. Chouvigny Gorges

 Controlled by a 13th-century castle fort, the Chouvigny Gorges roadway in the Combrailles, at the heart of the Sioule canyons in between Menat and Ébreuil, uses vehicle drivers, bicycle riders and bicyclists a series of stunning landscapes, both verdant and wild, dotted with high cliffs.
 Destinations to see on a trip consist of the official reception space, the arms space, the treasure tower, and the watchtower.

 Montlucon is a substantial town positioned to the west of the Allier department, in the Auvergne area of south-central France.
 In the town center, you can see numerous structures and monoliths dating from its durations of success in both the 19th century and the middle ages age, and the town is categorized as a French “town of art and history.”
 The area of Montlucon known as Saint-Pierre simply listed below the castle consists of the middle ages streets with various half-timbered structures and also a 12th-century roman design church.